arezamoosavi/alimo.github.io/index.md

 ### [Real-time Bitcoin Price](https://github.com/arezamoosavi/BTC-Alarming)

 **Detail:** Every Second the Bitcoin value is going to get processed and saved into postgres, if the value goes under a specific pre-defined value; it will alarm.
-This app is developed and deployed with docker.
+This app is built and deployed with docker.

 **Tools:** Faust, Kafka, Asyncpg, Tortoise, Docker, Redis